islamazhar/compact-public/README.md

 ## How to run

 ## Acknowledgements  and Citations
-Some part of the code is taken from the [NFGen](https://github.com/Fannxy/NFGen/tree/main).
+Some part of the code is taken from  [NFGen](https://github.com/Fannxy/NFGen/tree/main).

 If you use findings of this study in your research, please cite the following publication.
 ```